 Treats To Use When Feeding a Raw Diet

-That’s it, your dog has switched to raw dog food featuring a raw, real food diet.
+That’s it, your dog has switched to a raw, real food diet.
 You’ve done it.
 Delicious moisture-rich meats, fresh whole foods and only the finest supplements your money can buy go into that bowl.
-Yet.
-You have a whole tub full of mini Bonios left….
-Surely, they cannot be fed now?
-Is there a difference between natural treats and processed treats?
+Yet, you have a whole tub full of mini Bonios left… You ask yourself, is there really a difference between natural treats and processed treats?

 The one thing all dog owners agree on is how absolutely great it feels to give to our dogs.
 To have that exchange of energy, to give love as we do when we give them a treat.
 Which treats to use, treats to feed and treats for dog training can be something of a concern once your dog is eating a healthy raw diet.
 How do we ensure our dogs have the most natural treats instead of processed ones?